-The Future Of Bpm Moving Towards Intelligent Business Operations
+The Future of BPM Moving Towards Intelligent Business Operations

 Join Pieter van Schalkwyk, MD of XMPro Pty Ltd, for this strategic insight into the future of BPM and how XMPro aligns itself to accommodate Intelligent Business Operations.